eatlunchnow/AD320-IA3-McMorris/README.md

 Individual Assignment #2 - Javascript DOM & Events Freestyle

-I have three click eventListeners and two mouse evenListeners.
+I have three click eventListeners and two mouse eventListeners.

 1. Click changes the font color.
 2. Mouseover - move mouse around the text and "Hello there!" appears.
 Keep moving the mouse around the text and the "Hello there!" multiplies.